 At my first job, I was thought of as detail-oriented and reliable, but never as a big-picture or visionary thinker.
 This bothered me.
-I wanted put my A-type qualities to use, but doing so seemed to come at the cost of developing my dormant creative side.
-By the end of my time there, I felt intimidated by, and totally reliant on, others whom I deemed as ‘creative thinkers.’
+I wanted to put my A-type qualities to use, but doing so seemed to come at the cost of developing my dormant creative side.
+By the end of my time there, I felt intimidated by (and totally reliant on) others whom I deemed as ‘creative thinkers.’

 And then I started teaching Kindergarten.

 I have found that 5-year-olds have a magical ability to bring everything into the current moment.
 Their needs are immediate, and they are wonderfully egocentric.
-Typically, they don’t say “I’m no good at art” or “I can’t come up with ideas.”
+Typically, they don’t say “I’m not good at art” or “I can’t come up with ideas.”
 They aren’t weighed down with the self-doubt that we pick up throughout our lives.
-My kindergarteners teach me what I need to unlearn.
+My kindergarteners taught me what I needed to unlearn.

 One day, my class was making tree paintings.
 First, they made tree outlines using thin black marker, and then they painted in their work with watercolors.
 Had I been prompted to do the same activity, I would have made trees with stick-like brown trunks and circle-shaped green tops.
-But my kids?
+But these 5-year-olds?
 They went outside to look at real trees.

 I’ve realized how many limits I imposed on myself, and how damaging it was to my sense of self.
 To me, living with heart, means living openly and fully.
 Connecting with the creative voice inside is necessary in order to do this.